wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 your desires will be fulfilled.
 The higher your aims and vaster your desires, the more energy you will have for their fulfillment.
 Desire the good of all and the universe will work with you.
 But if you want your own pleasure, you must earn it the hard way.
-Before desiring, deserve.
+Before desireïng, deserve.

 **Q:**&ensp;I am engaged in the study of philosophy, sociology and education.
 I think more mental development is needed before I can dream of